Primary Progressive Aphasia (PPA) Programs

 PPA Support Group

-This is an ongoing support group for persons with PPA and their care partners who have completed the 8-week Staying Connected Program.
-The purpose of this group is to provide ongoing support and education during the journey with PPA for both care partners and persons with PPA.
+The PPA Support Group is an ongoing support group for persons with PPA and their care partners who have completed the Staying Connected Class.
+The purpose of this group is to provide ongoing support during the journey with PPA.
+Both care partners and persons with PPA are invited to attend.

-The Support Group has an in-person option OR virtual option.
-The group is facilitated by a Speech-Language Pathologist.
+The support group has an in-person option OR virtual option.
+The group is facilitated by a speech-language pathologist.
+No tuition or registration is required.

 Please refer to the MnCAN calendar for meeting details.